Skip to main content

 4. Facilitate collaboration.

 Like face-to-face learning, online learning can be passive, which is less effective than active, engaged learning.
-A key to success in a digital classroom is to ensure that tools and technologies encourage collaboration, whether it be through online forums, live chats, group activities or other types of collaboration between learners.
+A key to success in a digital classroom is to ensure that tools and technologies encourage collaboration, whether through online forums, live chats, group activities or other types of collaboration between learners.

 5. Provide various types of media.